A huge bowl of freshly made Turkish şakşuka (shak-shoo-ka) is such a treat.

 Turkish şakşuka is a popular meze dish and is yet another example of the love and the prevalence of the aubergine in Turkish cuisine.

-And şakşuka is also adaptable – you can see why in our serving suggestions under our şakşuka recipe.
+And şakşuka is also adaptable – you can see why in our serving suggestions just before our şakşuka recipe.

 What Is Turkish Şakşuka Not?

 It’s not the Middle Eastern shakshouka dish you might well be more familiar with.